meklis/all-ok-cron/README.md

 ## How work with it?
+Jobs running with envinronment variables.
+Jobs running from user under which it works.
 All jobs configuring in crontab.conf.yml file.
 Run over docker compose:
 ```
 git clone https://github.com/meklis/all-ok-cron.git